ziyoung/better-wilcom-docs/wilcom-docs/Production/output/Save_designs_in_Melco_CND_format.md

 ## To save designs in Melco CND format...

-1Select File > Export Machine File.
+1. Select File > Export Machine File.
 The Export Design dialog opens.

 ![ExportMachineFileCND.png](assets/ExportMachineFileCND.png)

-2Choose Melco CND from the Files of Type list.
+2. Choose Melco CND from the Files of Type list.

-3In the File name field, enter a name for the design.
+3. In the File name field, enter a name for the design.

-4Click Options.
+4. Click Options.
 The Save Options dialog opens.

 ![output00021.png](assets/output00021.png)

-5Select the required option for converting Turning Tatami fills:
+5. Select the required option for converting Turning Tatami fills:

 | Option                        | Function                                                                                                                                                                                 |
 | ----------------------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |